Jordan Peterson and Eckhart Tolle: Contrasting Two Top Teachers of Our Time

 For Peterson, a Jungian psychoanalyst by trade, the ego must be gardened and kept in check in order to bargain with the future and thereby create a better tomorrow.

-This is done in the form of the Christian underpinnings of Judeo-Christian culture: You must manage your resentments, forgive others, work hard, act honestly, et cetera.
+This is done in the form of the underpinnings of Judeo-Christian culture: You must manage your resentments, forgive others, work hard, act honestly, et cetera.

-Most importantly, you must strive to not be corrupt.
+Most importantly, you must strive to not be corrupted.

 If the above happens to enough people, Peterson warns that this will manifest in the attacking of the other (i.e. Nazis with Jews, Soviets with Middle/Upper classes).